tsathoqqua/limadocs/docs/source/basic_lpc/lpc_flow.rst

 This means:

 If expression is true, then do these instructions.
-Otherise, if this second expression is true, do this second set.
+Otherwise, if this second expression is true, do this second set.
 And if none of those were true, then do this last set.

 You can have ``if()`` alone: